The event has ended, but the memories remain.

 Packed with all-new material, this is an absolutely essential workshop for anyone designing digital experiences in today’s rapidly changing multi-device environment.

-This full-day workshop follows An Event Apart San Francisco and runs 9:00am-4:00pm on Wednesday, December 11.
-You can register online and save over $100 when you sign up for both An Event Apart and the workshop.
+This full-day session follows An Event Apart San Francisco and runs 9:00am-4:00pm on Wednesday, December 11.
+You can register online and save over $100 when you sign up for all three days.

 The VenueThe Palace Hotel 639 Market St San Francisco, CA 94105